 Stigma and discrimination towards those who have been in prison is still prevalent in Georgia, and unemployment is high – making it difficult for women to find jobs.
-PRI is working on a project that aims to strengthen access to services for female prisoners, ex-prisoners and probationers who are survivors of violence, discrimination and/or stigma.
+PRI is working on a project that aims to strengthen access to services for female prisoners, former prisoners and probationers who are survivors of violence, discrimination and/or stigma.
 Our Monitoring, Evaluation and Learning Officer Jane Rice, who recently carried out a mid-term evaluation of the project, explains how it is making strides to improving women’s well-being, empowerment and livelihoods.

 Last month I travelled to Georgia to evaluate the project, which has been running since December 2016.
 The project is funded by the EU and is being implemented in partnership with four national NGOs (Article 42 of the Constitution, the Georgian Professional Psychologists’ Association, Georgian Association Women in Business, and Tanaziari), as well as state institutions including the Ministry of Corrections and the National Probation Agency.
 The services, provided by the partner NGOs, include legal aid, psychological counselling, medical services, vocational training, start-up grants for small businesses and work opportunities.
-There is also a shelter for homeless ex-prisoners and probationers and their children, and the project has funded the salary of a childcare assistant to work in the mother and baby unit at the women’s prison, and a dedicated nursery for these infants will soon be built.
+There is also a shelter for homeless former prisoners and probationers and their children, and the project has funded the salary of a childcare assistant to work in the mother and baby unit at the women’s prison, and a dedicated nursery for these infants will soon be built.
 The project is in line with Bangkok Rules guidance on ensuring gender-sensitive rehabilitation programmes for women prisoners, to aid their reintegration back into society.

 This evaluation was carried out as part of PRI’s commitment to learning and accountability and to delivering the best projects and services to the people we serve.
 Project stakeholders were also very keen to have the project assessed, as the concept is a new and innovative one and there is a great deal of interest in its results.
 Although PRI has supported services for women in the criminal justice system before, this project is the first of its kind supporting vulnerable women specifically and the first where there has been involvement from a range of government and non-government institutions to provide complementary services.
 The mid-term evaluation was conducted by myself and the Georgian Association of Social Workers to assess progress so far, specifically the quality of the services provided and their impact, and to make recommendations for the remainder of the project.